 The applications can also be accessed from Python, through a module

 directory.
-Depending on how you installed OTB, you may need to configure the
+You may need to configure the environment variable

 On Windows, you can install the